Topaz: Properties, Facts and Photos

 Topaz and quartz are two different minerals.

 The Ostro Stone is the largest cut blue topaz gemstone in the world.
 This flawless gem weighs approximately two kilogrammes.
-It was cut from material mined in Minas Gerais, Brazil, and was heat-treated prior to being cut.
+It was cut from material mined in Minas Gerais, Brazil, and was heat-treated prior to cutting.

 Properties of Topaz (geology)

-Topaz is a silicate mineral made of aluminium and fluorine.
-It grades 8 on the Mohs scale of mineral hardness, one grade less than corundum, the second hardest mineral on Earth.
+Topaz is a silicate mineral composed of aluminium, silicon, oxygen, and fluorine.
+It grades 8 on the Mohs scale of hardness.

-Flaws or inclusions can increase the chance of topaz cleaving.
-It's also sensitive to heat and can break or shatter even when heated gently at a relatively low temperature.
+Flaws or inclusions can increase the chance of a stone cleaving.
+Topaz is also sensitive to heat and can break or shatter even when heated gently at a relatively low temperature.

 Repairing topaz in jewellery is difficult and risky because pressure or a sudden change in temperature can damage the stone.

 Topaz can be found in several countries around the world.
-The state of Minas Gerais (which means general mines) in Brazil has long been the world's largest supplier.
+The state of Minas Gerais in Brazil has long been the world's largest supplier.

 Article Pictures